Slides in Digital Signage

 Slide Conditions

-Slide conditions is an advanced functionality to display individual slides at a specific time of day, within a time range, or on one or more specific players.
+Slide conditions are an advanced functionality to display individual slides at a specific time of day, within a time range, or on one or more specific players.

 FAQ